PramodKumarYadav/Circle/README.md

 5. You should see the results in directory './TestResults/*'

 # Feature List (to add in future)
-* Option to filter on dates
+* - [ ] Option to filter on dates
-* Option to show names in final output (by user providing say a download of name-number document from his phone to say test-data directory)
+* - [ ] Option to show names in final output (by user providing say a download of name-number document from his phone to say test-data directory)
-* Option to download data from lycamobile via script.
+* - [ ] Option to download data from lycamobile via script.
-* Option to report on more than one pdf documents at a time.
+* - [x] Option to report on more than one pdf statements at the same time.

 # Reference
 * [Readme markdown-cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md "Readme markdown-cheatsheet")